Lindbladian approach for many-qubit thermal machines: enhancing the performance with geometric heat pumping by interaction: Thermodynamic properties

 with

 where $\bm \Lambda^{(1)}_\alpha(\bm X)$ and $\bm \Lambda^{(2)}_\alpha(\bm X)$ are vectors with components

 while $\underline{\bm \Omega}^{(1)}_\alpha(\bm X)$ is a matrix with elements

 The first-order term, $J^{(1)}_\alpha(t)$, describes reversible response of the system to slow parameter variations.
 Since it is linear in the driving velocity, it changes sign under time reversal.
 In contrast, the second-order term, $J^{(2)}_\alpha(t)$, captures the dissipative component of the heat current.
-Both the contribution quadratic in the driving velocity and the one proportional to the acceleration belong to this term, as they are second order in the driving rate and account for non-adiabatic corrections beyond the reversible response.
+Both the contribution quadratic in the driving velocity and the one proportional to the acceleration belong to this term, as they are second order in the driving rate and account for non-adiabatic corrections beyond the reversible response. \lm{Table \ref{tabla} summarizes the coefficients defined in this section and used in what follows.}